atarantini/sshdefaultscan/README.rst

 .. code-block:: bash

-    sshdefaultscan.py [-h] [-u USERNAME] [-p PASSWORD] hosts
+    usage: sshdefaultscan.py [-h] [--username USERNAME] [--password PASSWORD] [--port PORT] [--fast] [--batch]
+                             [--batch-template BATCH_TEMPLATE]
+                             hosts

+    Scan networks for SSH servers with default username and password.

     positional arguments:
       hosts                 An IP address for a hostname or network, ex:
-                            192.168.1.1 for single host or 192.168.1.1-254 for network
+                            192.168.1.1 for single host or 192.168.1.1-254 for network.

     optional arguments:
-      -h, --help            Show this help message and exit -u USERNAME, --username USERNAME
+      -h, --help            show this help message and exit

-                            Set username, default is "root"
+      --username USERNAME   Set username, default is "root".

-      -p PASSWORD, --password PASSWORD
+      --password PASSWORD   Set password, default is "root".

-                            Set password, default is "root"
+      --port PORT           Set port, default is 22.

-      --fast                Change timeout settings for the scanner in order to scan faster (T5) --batch               Output only hosts, handy to use with unix pipes.
+      --fast                Change timeout settings for the scanner in order to scan faster (T5).

+      --batch               Batch mode will only output hosts, handy to use with unix pipes.

       --batch-template BATCH_TEMPLATE
                             Change batch mode output template, default is "{host}".
-Available context variables: host, username, password.
-Ex: "{username}@{host}" will return "root@192.168.0.1" as output when running in batch mode.
+Available context variables: host, username,
+                            password.
+Ex: "{username}@{host}" will return
+                            "root@192.168.0.1" as output when running in batch mode.

 Install